EluciusFTW/SpectreCoff/README.md

     // if all your figlets should be left-aligned, you can also set that as the default and use the main figlet function defaultAlignment <- Left
     ```
+1. **Add a bit of sprinke on top**

+    Spectre is great in providing ways to customize output.
+We wanted to add a bit on top to make it easier to utilize custom styles consistently throughout applications.
+Among other things, we decided to include three different semantic levels of output, namely: `calm`, `pumped` and `edgy`, which we also call _convenience styles_.
+These are supported throughout the modules, and each style can be customized individually.

 1. **Bake the cake and eat it, too.**